Lucas2011wastaken/latex2svgAPI/README.md

 # undone checklist

-- [ ] CompileTwice: for some circumstances that requires a second compilation. (e.g. macro, polymer)
+- [x] CompileTwice: for some circumstances that requires a second compilation. (e.g. macro, polymer)
+- [x] RecordUsage: record the usage for users